 While following her dreams at MSU, Abass has been an active member of many organizations, dedicating herself to the development and success of international students.
 She served as an orientation leader at the Office for International Students and Scholars for two summers, and she was also involved with the Women in Business Students’ Association and the African Female Students Empowerment Program.

-During the 2016–2017 academic year, Abass served as president of the MasterCard Foundation Scholars program, assisting 117 other scholars at MSU.
+During the 2016–2017 academic year, Abass served as the Mastercard Foundation Scholars Council representative for MSU, assisting 117 other Scholars at MSU.
 In this position, she represented the university at several conferences — both in the United States and internationally — where she advocated for African students and contributed to the creation of the Mentor Young Africans program.